 Map for the Lud’s Church walk

-You can find my more detailed Lud’s Church route map on AllTrails
+You can find my more detailed route map for the Lud’s Church walk on AllTrails.
+You can also download a GPX track from there.

 More walking routes similar to Lud’s Church will be listed at the end

-Starting from The Roaches Gradbach car park, exit and turn right.
+Starting from Gradbach car park, exit and turn right.
 This first bit of the walk to Lud’s Church is along the road.
 It seems to be a quiet road, so don’t worry.

 Stick to the road when you reach the entrance to Gradbach Mill, and again, stick to the main path (right side) when you reach Gradbach House Farm.

-Keep following the trail, passing by a house on the left, around a corner, and then stick to the right trail at the next junction.
+Keep following the rugged narrow road, passing by a house on the left, around a corner, and then stick to the right trail at the next junction.

-This might all sound confusing, but don’t panic, just stick to the path that doesn’t take you into private places.
+This might all sound confusing, but don’t panic, just stick to the path/road that doesn’t take you into private places.

 Enter the woods